What controls star formation in the central 500 pc of the Galaxy?: Discussion

-Episodic starbursts would periodically drive superbubbles {into the low-density ISM.
+Episodic starbursts would periodically drive superbubbles into the low-density ISM.
 As mentioned in \S\ref{sec:rays}, massive star feedback can locally blow out parts of the 100-pc ring, producing the observed asymmetries in CO, NH$_3$ and cold dust (see Figure~\ref{fig:img}).
 Radio and $\gamma$-ray observations of nested giant bubbles indeed provide evidence that stellar feedback has a profound impact on localized portions of the CMZ \citep{sofue84,su10,carretti13}.
-On large scales, the bubbles consist of swept up, low-density gas, whereas higher density material can also be driven to a bubble, but only on size scales $\Delta R \la h$.}
+On large scales, the bubbles consist of swept up, low-density gas, whereas higher density material can also be driven to a bubble, but only on size scales $\Delta R \la h$.

 After cooling in the Galactic halo, these bubbles return to the disc as high-velocity clouds \citep[e.g.][]{bregman80,wakker97}.
 Provided that the resulting energy flow is sufficiently high, this may drive the turbulence {in the {\it dense} ISM}.
 However, we estimate in \S\ref{sec:rays} that even at a star formation maximum, the energy density of feedback is probably smaller than the turbulent pressure.
 After conservation of energy (or a decrease due to dissipative losses) this implies that in-falling clouds are not likely to provide the necessary energy.

-While the return of ejected material therefore does not drive the turbulence, feedback itself is unlikely to do so for the same reason.
-Even if we imagine that feedback would be the source of the turbulence, then the presently low SFR implies that star formation would start after the turbulent energy has dissipated, i.e.~in a few Myr from now.
+Even if we imagine that feedback would be the source of the turbulence, then the present low SFR and lack of energy input by feedback implies that star formation would start after the turbulent energy has dissipated.
+This would lead to prevalent star formation throughout the CMZ in a few Myr from now.
 The resulting feedback would compress gas, which could trigger even more star formation.
 Only if the gas were converted to a warm, diffuse phase, star formation could in principle be halted by feedback.
 However, the resulting blow-out would channel away the energy and a molecular disc would remain, which should still be forming stars.